fvandonkelaar/Fvandonkelaar.github.io/_pages/research.md

 ---
 {% include base_path %}

 My big goal would be to uncover each missing step in the process of galaxy formation (one can dream, right?).
-Telescopes reveal their present-day beauty and now with e.g. JWST we also know now how they looked at higher redshift, but the path from these basic "blops" to fully-formed galaxies remains a puzzle.
+Telescopes have already revealed their present-day beauty and now with e.g. JWST we now also get a look on how they looked at higher redshift, but the path from these basic "blops" to fully-formed galaxies remains a puzzle.
 Imagine it as if we're putting together a complex piece of furniture, using an IKEA manual.
 We've got the list of parts (stars, gas, and dark matter) and we know what the finished product should look like (galaxies).
 What we're after are the instructions that bridge the gap, those vital steps in between.

-I have been working on bridging this gap in understanding galaxy formation by using powerfull simulations and plan to work on the evolution and formation of star clusters.
+I have been working on bridging this gap in understanding galaxy formation by using powerfull simulations, I mainly focus on the formation and evolution of galactic structures in Milky Way analogues.

-## Galactic structure evolution within simulations
+## The Simulations
 To understand how high-redshift galactic structures evolve into the galactic features we see today, I have been using high-resolution zoom-in simulations such as GigaEris and Phoebo.
-These advanced N-body and hydrodynamical simulations will allow us to investigate how early cosmic structures develop into key components like gaseous discs and stellar bulges.

-**GigaEris** is like a detailed microscope, zooming in on the formation of a Milky Way-sized galaxy halo.
+These advanced N-body and hydrodynamical simulations will allow us to investigate how early cosmic structures develop into key components like gaseous discs and stellar bulges. **GigaEris** is like a detailed microscope, zooming in on the formation of a Milky Way-sized galaxy halo.
 The simulation employs a modern implementation of smoothed-particle hydrodynamics, including metal-line cooling and metal and thermal diffusion.
 This simulation helps us focus on how galaxies assemble in their early stages, going down to redshift z = 4.4.

 ![bigplot_page-0001 (2)](https://github.com/fvandonkelaar/Fvandonkelaar.github.io/assets/57528256/c0938e10-5dd7-4b3d-9c4d-c2bbabd4eb3a)